d2l-ai/d2l-en/chapter_multilayer-perceptrons/mlp-scratch.md

-# Implementation of Multilayer Perceptron from Scratch
+# Implementation of Multilayer Perceptrons from Scratch
 :label:`sec_mlp_scratch`

 Now that we have characterized